 Today on Westerplatte you can visit the ruins of defenders’ barracks and guardhouses.
 You can still see the war damages because the buildings weren’t reconstructed.
-There’re information boards where you can get more information about the battle and a small museum (closed till may 2018, normal ticket 5 PLN, reduced 3 PLN).
+There’re information boards where you can get more information about the battle and a small museum (regular ticket 6 PLN, reduced 4 PLN).
 There’s also a huge granite Monument of the Coast Defenders.
-If you climb the stairs you will see the panorama of Nowy Port and Letnica – Gdansk’s districts with lighthouse and amber football stadium.
+If you climb the stairs you will see the panorama of Nowy Port and Letnica – Gdansk’s districts with a lighthouse and Amber Football Stadium.
 There’s also a small beach nearby (10 minutes from the bus stop).
 You can go on the promenade there, but since Westerplatte is an industrial area now and used to be very contaminated – for your safety, it’s better not to swim there.

 By public transport

 To get from Gdansk to Westerplatte by public transport, you should take bus nr 138 or 106 from the city centre (bus stop “Dworzec Glowny” or “Brama Wyzynna”), direction “Westerplatte”, and then you have to get off at the last stop: “Westerplatte”.
 Please notice that the buses are not very frequent – once or twice for an hour.
 In the high season, but only during weekends, there’s an additional bus nr 606.